paolosand/WebHarmonizer/README.md

 - **Audio Processing:** `librosa`

 ## To Do
+- [ ] Record and save audio recordings using JavaScript
 - [ ] Implement melody recording functionality using JavaScript
 - [ ] Process recorded audio with Python and `librosa`
 - [ ] Generate harmonization based on music theory rules